Skip to content

 Adding DNS A record in Google Domains

-When you’re done, a new record will appear when the website domain points to the server’s IP address.
+When you’re done, a new record will appear showing the website domain pointing to the server’s IP address.

 Custom DNS records setup in Google Domains